 Click here for accessibility tools that Pete developed.

 About The Logo: The logo is a black square with rounded corners and has the letters EOS in silver across the top with 4 silver lines fanning out downwards from the bottom of the O. Since the initials of the show's name (Eyes On Success) spell the name of the Greek goddess of the dawn (EOS), the logo was designed to give the impression of a sunrise which in turn provides a positive uplifting feeling in keeping with the theme of the show.
-Each episode is basically a success story.
-Some are human stories of visually impaired people's accomplishments.
-Others are descriptions of adaptive aids that enable visually impaired people to achieve things.
-In all cases, the focus is on success.
 We are grateful to our daughter Allison for the graphic design work.

 About The Hosts: The Torpey's both have PhD's in Physics and retired from Xerox Corporation after

 over 25 years in corporate research.
 Nancy is sighted and Pete is blind, and they've been learning together for many years.
-Pete and Nancy have two adult children, and they love to travel, hike and enjoy music together.
+Pete and Nancy have two adult children, 2 young grandsons and they love to travel, hike and enjoy music together.

-Here are photos of them snowshoeing near the Erie Canal, in their backyard and in their home studio recording Eyes On Success.
+Here are photos of them at Garden of the Gods, at the Badlands and in their home studio recording Eyes On Success.

 © 2011 - 2021 by Eyes On Success Productions